SFDO-Tooling/CumulusCI/docs/tasks.rst

 **custom_setting_wait**
 ==========================================

-**Description:** Waits on for a specific custom setting field to be set to a specified value
+**Description:** Waits on for a specific custom setting field to be set to a specified value.
+Only Hierarchical Custom Settings objects are supported.

 **Class:** cumulusci.tasks.apex.custom_setting.CustomSettingValueWait